patrickcoyle427/AU-Registration-Bot/README.md

 ## VERSION 2.0 ##

--Removed the reg cog, its commands have been separated into two cogs, sideevents and mainevent.
+Removed the reg cog, its commands have been separated into two cogs, sideevents and mainevent.

--Added more helpful commands, such as !list, !add, !seteventnum, and !setroundnum
+Added more helpful commands, such as !list, !add, !seteventnum, and !setroundnum

-## Mainevent Cog Commands
+# COMMANDS

   If a command says "This command can only be used by Authorized Users", it is referring to the tuple self.authorized_users in the bot's __init__.py file.
 These commands can only be used by users who's discord UserID is added to this tuple.

+## Mainevent Cog Commands

 ### !clearreports